A few tips as you prepare for your big day

 We have photographed over 850 weddings in 18 years and we have learned a few things along the way which can be very helpful to couples planning their wedding.
 These guidelines will help to make your photos absolutely pop!

-Make sure you get professional make-up, someone who can also advise if you need skin treatment leading up to your wedding.
+Leave the make-up to the pros, someone who can also advise if you need skin treatment leading up to your wedding.
 Be sure that the make-up suits you.

 False eyelashes really do wonders to enhance the photos if it’s something you will consider.